Error-331/code_tests/docs/bible/links.md

 Boundless Faith - March 1 ("Reason has limits.
 Faith knows no bounds");

 Collecting Money - March 2 (follow Christ, do not spend your live pursuing material things);

+Only the Sick - March 3 (the unspeakable gift of Everlasting life, repentance is a prerequisite, we must forsake sin at the cross of Christ, keep saving the lost);